fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 				* The Kharajites secede from Ali's camp.
 				* 661 Ali is murdered by a Kharajite extremist.
 				* Ali's supporters claim his son Hasan as the next caliph.
 			#.
 Hasan
 		#.
 Umayyad Dinasty Era
 			#.
 Muawiyyah
 				* Science and Medicine
 			#.
 Yazid I
-				* Murder of Huseyn and his family.
+				* 680 Battle of Karbala.
+Murder of Huseyn and his family.
 			#.
 Muawiya II
 			#.
 Marwan I - cousin of Uthman
 			#.
 Abd al-Malik